shashankzarikar/Ganaraya-website/README.md

-This is a Ganaraya Advertising website created by me using html , css , js
+This is a Ganaraya Advertising website created by me using html , css